Damwâld: History

 The move meant that a lot of the services and shops in the three villages could have been in doubt without further steps been taken.
 Losing the town hall could mean losing the center place-function.
 That and a practical reasons with the fact that the three villages even more blended together since the new housing constructions of the 1960s.
 And some of the houses being in one villages while others in another while they there in a row behind each other.
 Making it a bit confusion for the everyday people and people like the mailman.
 To eventually solve this problem, the local government fused the three small towns into one, in 1971, a small year before the new town hall in Driezum came into use.
 Giving the history the older issues probably played in the background as well.
 But it was until 1999 that the town hall was back in Damwâld, not far from the place where it was located in Murmerwoude.

 A lot of the people from the three villages where themselves against the merger.
 The people of Akkerwoude especially.
 It was hotly debated but the council of the municipality decided to continue with the merger.
-The name of the new town came to be Damwoude.
+The name of the new town eventually came to be Damwoude, before changing to Damwâld in 2009.
 The first letter of the Dutch name of each smaller village made up the first three letters of the new name.
 But also the name was already used historically as a short version of Dantumawoude, dating back from around 1700 and the 19th century.
-In 1971 there was a plea that al three villages should been named under the new town signs.
+In 1971 there was a plea that all three villages should be named under the new town signs.
 That was granted, but those signs disappeared slowly over the years.
 The new town continued to grow and thus retained its center function.

-In 2008 the municipality Dantumadiel decided that it was going the replace all the official Dutch names within the municipality with the West Frisian names, meaning that Damwâld was from 2009 the official name instead of the Dutch name Damwoude.
+In 2008 the Dantumadiel municipality decided to officially change the Dutch names of the villages into their West Frisian counterparts, changing the village name from Damwoude to Damwâld.